pcsmomo/nextjs-stephen/README.md

   - No messing around with `bind` function
   - Closer to classic React behavior
   - (Stephen seems to prefer this approach though)

+## Section 5: Server Forms with the UseFormState Hook

+### 41. Understanding the UseFormState Hook

+Error Handling with Server Actions

+- Remember, a big point of forms is taht they can work without JS in the browser
+- Right now, forms in our pages are sending info to a server action
+- We need to somehow communicate info from a server action back to a page
+- `React-dom` (not react) contains a hook called `useFormState` specifically for this

+#### useFormState can be used in only Client Component

 </details>